The Ring 💍 Paris

 “My mother blamed him for everything.
 Her death would prove it.
 But she also knew in her heart of hearts that he loved her, despite his evil ways.
 She whispered, Hamlet, the drink... and her head fell into a world of velvet.”

-Martine looked up toward the window, as if she might catch the meaning of Fate as it passed by.
+Martine looked up toward the café window, as if she might catch the meaning of Fate as it passed by.
 “My mother died as the ghost died, as Ophelia died, and as Gertrude died: betrayed by them all.
-She drifted upward to the stars, joining Ophelia among the crowflowers and the long purples of heaven.
+She drifted upward to the stars, joining Ophelia among the crow-flowers and long purples of heaven.
 And at the same time she drifted downward, into the river, a creature native and indued unto that element.”

 Martine turned her gaze from the window to the table, and stared into the tiny black well of her espresso.
 Death was only a moment in time.
 And all too soon even the thought of the great void — le grand abîme — would also be gone.

 She looked up at Kenneth.
 It was time for the protagonist to end the soliloquy, and bring the audience back to the real world.
 The coffee was the transition, the objective correlative.
-She cast her eyes down and slowly along the table, passing over the blue ring, to his café crême.
+She cast her eyes downward and slowly along the table, passing over the blue ring, to his café crême.
 “That’s how I think of it now.
 Back then, all I knew was that she was dead.
 The blue ring told me.
 I solemnly raised my glass to Antoine, and said to him, My mother is dead.”

 💍